 Snip as needed, leaving a couple of inches of blades to regrow, and you’ll have plenty of delicious herbs for seasoning soups, salads, and baked potatoes!

-If you’d like more information about container gardening, check out these articles:
+If you’d like more information about growing herbs in containers, check out these articles next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on January 8, 2020.
-Last updated: January 10, 2020 at 12:52 pm.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Allison Sidhu and Clare Groom.